Today's Articles

 Ellison focused on issues that resonate in Minneapolis's urban, liberal-leaning 5th District.
 By favoring gay rights and legal abortion, Ellison cut a path away from many Muslims.
 Hayat Hassan, 30, a Muslim single mother, said she voted for Ellison because of his healthcare and education positions.

-Since his election, Ellison has continued to be a strong advocate for ending the war in Iraq and a fighter for civil liberties, the environment, immigration reform, health reform, and education issues.
+Since his election, Ellison has continued to advocate strongly for ending the war in Iraq and fighting for civil liberties, the environment, immigration reform, health reform, and education issues.
 He was recently elected as Attorney General in Minnesota.

 To Become a Political Scientist